bradmontgomery/zerochat/README.md

 # zerochat

-A very simple, command-line chat server and client using zeromq.
+A simple, command-line chat server and client using ZeroMQ with async I/O.

-## features
+## Features

-- clients subscibe to a _channel_; they only see messages on that channel
+- Channel-based messaging — clients subscribe to a channel and only see messages on that channel
+- Async I/O using `asyncio` and `zmq.asyncio` for non-blocking operation
-- non-blocking input on the terminal
+- Rich terminal output with colored messages
+- Structured JSON logging to file
+- Input validation for usernames and channel names

-## architecture
+## Architecture

-- clients push a message to the server
+- Clients push messages to the server
-- the server then publishes that message
+- The server publishes messages to all subscribers
-- clients subscribe to published messages, filtering on the channel
+- Clients subscribe to published messages, filtering by channel

 ```
 [client] ---(push a message)--->  [server]